Make your credit score a number you can count on

 If you’re a member of LGFCU and currently have a loan or an active credit card with us, you can check your credit score for free within Member Connect!
 Your credit score is automatically updated within Member Connect each quarter.

-Another convenient way to get your credit score may be through additional financial institutions where you have an account, credit card or loan.
-Check with those providers to see if a free credit score option is available.
+Another convenient way to get your credit score may be through additional financial institutions where you have free credit score option is available.

 There are also safe ways to pay to see your credit score.
 With Equifax or myFico, you can choose from a number of plan options that show you your credit score.